 Jill has been in an evolving leadership role with W21C for more than nine years, and became Director of the Centre in 2013.
 Over the years, Jill has led and been involved in numerous industry partner projects in areas such as technology assessment, infection prevention and control, and examining the effectiveness and impact of health care innovations for patient care.
 Jill is a published author with fourteen journal publications along with a number of knowledge translation pieces.

 As Director of Development and Partnerships, Jill continues to bring a strategic perspective to the W21C, to solve challenges and identify opportunities for the Centre.
 Jill is responsible for establishing and enhancing new and existing community partnerships with government and external organizations.
-Jill oversees the clinical trials and human factors teams in conjunction with Michelle Wright and Dr. Rebecca Malott, PhD.
+Jill oversees the clinical trials and human factors teams in conjunction with Michelle Wright.
 She is also accountable for externally focused innovation support programs like SPARK Calgary.